Sports injuries have laid off many athletes for seasons, games, and worse, careers.

 Prevention of Sports Injuries

-Athletes and sports enthusiasts can prevent some sports injuries with proper warm-up and stretching.
+Athletes and sports enthusiasts can prevent some sports injuries with proper warm-up and stretching and by working with a sports physical therapist.

 Athletic trainers, physicians, and physical therapists continue to gain more knowledge in physical therapy and preventing and diagnosing sports injuries.
 Although some procedures would remain the standards of care, the means to address the injuries could definitely change.